pepkit/pepspec/docs/specification.md

 ### Subsample table index

 By default, PEP uses `subsample_name` and `sample_name` columns as the indexes for the subsample table.
-However, it is possible to use a custom column as the sample table index, which can be specifed with `subsample_table_index` attribute or on-the-fly at the project creation stage.
+However, it is possible to use a custom column as the sample table index, which can be specified with `subsample_table_index` attribute or on-the-fly at the project creation stage.

 This is the subsample table index selection priority order:

-1. _Project_ constructor specified
+1. Value specified in _Project_ constructor
-2. Config specified
+2. Value specified in Config
-3. Deafult value (`subsample_name` and `sample_name`)
+3. Default value (`subsample_name` and `sample_name`)